Here’s how you drain gas from a snowblower:

 How amazing does this snowblower look despite its old age?
 It’s still working smoothly because its owner didn’t skip on off-season gas draining.

 If you, too, want your snow blower to last you your whole life, follow my easy tutorial on how to drain gas from a snowblower.
+The photo above is courtesy of Michael Styne.

 I like to drain my gas tank at the end of the winter when I am about to put the snow blower in storage.
 This simple and quick maintenance step has kept my trusty machine out of the repair shops.